-YG releases emotive new protest track, 'FTP' following George Floyd death
+YG shares video for new protest track 'FTP' following death of George Floyd

 “It is your duty to not burn your own house down for anger with an enemy.
 It is your duty to fortify your own house, so that you may be a house of refuge in times of organisation.
 And now is the time to plot, plan, strategise, organise, and mobilise.”

-Earlier today, Adele also added her voice to the artists calling for justice for Floyd.
+Earlier this month, Adele added her voice to the artists calling for justice for Floyd.

 “George Floyd’s murder has sent shockwaves around the world, there are countless others that haven’t,” the singer wrote on Instagram Protests and marches are happening all over the globe simultaneously and only gaining momentum.”